How Sales Hustle and Automation Can Hurt Customer Experience

 Sales reps are hustling and using automated tools to move faster.

-But sales hustle and automation have a downside: they can hurt customer experience.
+But sales hustle and automation have a downside: they can hurt the customer experience.

 Here’s what I mean: